 The tax penalty procedures may be initiated by the tax administrative entities following a tax audit procedure when they consider that a tax infringement has taken place.
 There are different tax infringements codified by the GTL that involve different tax penalties.

 Therefore, the difference between the offences and the procedures followed arise from the action or omission performed and the applicable law (GTL or Criminal Code).
-However, sometimes the STA tends to behave as if no clear legal distinction would exist between the administrative tax offences and the criminal tax offences.
+However, sometimes the STA tend to behave as if no clear legal distinction would exist between administrative tax offences and criminal tax offences.

 “Non bis in idem” issues and limitations may be raised according to the jurisprudence of the Spanish Constitutional Court, the ECJ and the ECHR when an action or omission was considered not to be a criminal tax offence or tax administrative offence and different proceedings are subsequently initiated or followed.

-In the tax penalty procedure the taxpayer is first notified of a "proposal of tax penalty" in order to file the allegations considered appropriate.
+In the tax penalty procedure, the taxpayer is first notified of a "proposal of tax penalty" in order to file the allegations considered appropriate.
 Once the allegations have been reviewed, the "tax penalty agreement" is notified if those allegations were dismissed.
-This agreement imposes the respective tax penalty according to the "tax penalty proposal" unless the administrative body had accepted the arguments raised by the taxpayer.
-The "tax penalty agreement" could be appealed.
+This agreement imposes the respective tax penalty according to the "tax penalty proposal" unless the administrative body has accepted the arguments raised by the taxpayer.
+The "tax penalty agreement" can be appealed.